cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## External arrays

 External arrays are explicitly declared, and are allocated on the [heap](#heap) similarly to other external variables.
-The array size is specified when declaring the array, but Mindcode again  doesn't check bounds when accessing implicit arrays in any way.
+The array size is specified when declaring the array, but Mindcode again  doesn't check bounds when accessing external arrays in any way.
 Accessing an element outside the bounds of an external array may cause other elements or variables stored on the heap to be accessed instead.

 As external arrays are stored in memory blocks, they can only hold numeric values.